Raicuparta/nomai-vr/README.md

 - Now start the [ Outer Wilds Mod Manager](https://outerwildsmods.com/mod-manager), install NomaiVR, and try to start the game.
 - It should automatically detect that you have the Xbox app version of the game, unless you have multiple versions of the game.
 - If the manager has trouble finding it, you can go to the mod manager's options and change the game path to that "Content" folder I mentioned before.
+- If the game gets stuck in the initial loading screen, try launching it from the Xbox app, and don't skip the intro logos (seems to be a bug in the base game).

 ### Uninstalling